MoBlockbuster/websiteinspector/README.md

 - If the website takes longer then 3 seconds to load this will be handled as **alarm**

 ### Usage:
-- Save the webinspector.sh on the server used to monitor other websites
+- Save the websiteinspector.sh on the server used to monitor other websites
-- Make the webinspector.sh executable
+- Make the websiteinspector.sh executable
 - Start the webinspector for the first time, to create his missing configfile
 - Modify the configfile config\_websiteinspector.cnf for your case.
 The most important variable that you should adjust is **>> WEBSITE <<**
 - Create a cronjob, that runs every 3 minutes (change this value for your case) and add at the end of the line **> /dev/null 2>&1**